Reddit expects revenue above estimates as AI tools fuel ad growth

-April 30 : Reddit forecast second-quarter revenue above analysts' estimates on Thursday betting on its AI-powered tools to boost advertising on the platform.
+April 30 : Reddit forecast second-quarter revenue above analysts' estimates on Thursday betting on its AI-powered tools to boost advertising on the platform and sending its shares up 9 per cent in extended trading.

-Shares of the company rose around 3 per cent in volatile extended trading.
-They have fallen around 35 per cent so far this year.

 The social media company offers AI-focused features that allow advertisers to target users based on interests and communities within subreddit discussion threads.